 Sussex.
 P.D.
 Salt, S. van Zyl, L.J.
 Evans, H.Z.
 Finch, B.C.
 Brown (c) (w), D. Wiese, C.J.
 Jordan, G.H.S.
 Garton, W.A.T.Beer, D.R.
 Briggs, Mir Hamza.

 Somerset.
 T. Banton (w), Azhar Ali, P.D.
 Trego, J.C.
 Hildreth, T.B.
 Abell (c), L. Gregory, C. Overton, G.A.
 Bartlett, R.E. van der Merwe, T.D.
 Groenewald, J.H.
 Davey.

 A batting and bowling masterclass

 Tom Paxton was at it again.
 Last year a concert of his ended up causing me to be involved in one of those mad rushes to Taunton for the first day of the season, from the wrong end of the country, that had marked the days of my exile.
-This year his concert put me at the right end of the country for the match, but having to relive the London commuting days of my exile.
-Would I had known in those days the antidote to a 1200 strong tide of people pouring off a train and threatening to swamp you.
+This year his concert put me at the right end of the country for the match, but having to re-live the London commuting days of my exile.
+Would I had known in those days the antidote to a twelve hundred-strong tide of people pouring off a train and threatening to swamp you.
 A Wyvern hat on your head and a Somerset umbrella held out before you cuts a swathe through the most determined flood of people late for work.
 One of them even managed a shout of “Somerset!” and a thumbs-up.
 Read More »